Spark plug cap replacement

 - Remove the old cap.

 - Using a digital ohmmeter (often <$10 or free from Harbor Freight), measure the resistance of the end of the secondary wire to engine ground.
 It should be either 17.5K Ohms or 8.8K Ohms, depending on the type of secondary wire used by Miniplane.
 If there is no resistance, you will have to replace the entire secondary wire and cap.
-You can cut back the wire a half inch to see if there is resistance but that is the limit.
+You can cut back the wire a half inch to see if there is resistance but that is the limit for cutting.

 - Insert the wire in the boot until it contacts the threaded spike at the end.
 Push firmly on the wire and twist the boot about 4-6 times in order to screw the threaded spike into the wire.
 When it is completely screwed in, you will feel a little bit of resistance.
 DO NOT CONTINUE TO SCREW THE CAP ONTO THE WIRE!